Mama Fatima Singhateh: Judicial career

-In August 2009, on the recommendation of the Judicial Service Commission, Singhateh was appointed Judge of the High Court by His Excellency President Yaya Jammeh.
+In August 2009, on the recommendation of the Judicial Service Commission, Singhateh was appointed Judge of the High Court by President Yaya Jammeh.
 She was then elevated to the Gambia Court of Appeal in 2012, where she served until her appointment as Minister of Justice.
-While at the Judiciary Justice, she was the project coordinator of the UNDP Justice Sector project under which huge strides were made in the administration of justice and the judiciary's legal capacity.
+While at the Judiciary Justice, she was the project coordinator of the UNDP Justice Sector project.

 Political appointments

 In August 2013 Singhateh was appointed to the Cabinet of the Government of The Gambia to occupy the position of Attorney General and Minister of Justice.
-Her ministry saw the launch of major projects in the justice sector, notably the refurbishment of the Ministry's premises, and the launching of the Single Business Window Registry.
-In 2015 her ministry spearheaded amendments in the Sexual Offences Act, outlawing the practice of Female Genital Mutilation in The Gambia.
+During her ministry the Ministry's premises were refurbished, and the Single Business Window Registry was launched.
+In 2015 her ministry spearheaded amendments in the Sexual Offences Act, outlawing the practice of female genital mutilation in the Gambia.
 A year later, she led legislative efforts that resulted in the historical outlawing of child marriages in The Gambia.

 She was relieved of her appointment as Minister of Justice in August 2014.
-In January 2015 she was reappointed Attorney General and Minister of Justice, which she held until 17 January 2017.
+In January 2015 she was reappointed Attorney General and Minister of Justice, positions which she held until 17 January 2017.